-Here’s an important thing that came up in my getting multiple offers post, and I wanted to expound and also to make sure you all saw it.
+In my post about getting offers from multiple literary agents, an important point came up about literary agent feedback.
+I wanted to expound and also to make sure you all saw it.
 Seth asked:

-How about comparing each agent’s ideas for your novel?
+How about comparing literary agent feedback for your novel?
 Is it prudent to make such a long-term decision based on short-term ideas?
 In other words, does the agent’s vision for this specific novel impact whether you should sign with him/her long-term?

 Here was my answer from the comments:

 Oh, yeah!
-Their ideas for your work will show you how they think, how they interpret your vision, and all about their editorial style.
+Looking at their feedback will show you how literary agents work, how they interpret your vision, and all about their editorial style.
 Since they’re going to be your first editor for this project and more, you need to mesh on this level.
 It’s very important.
 My critique partner was considering going with an agent and liked most of this agent’s ideas for her very literary, very dark manuscript.
 Then the agent asked, no joke, “Can you make this more like Gossip Girl?”
 That was going to be a HUGE problem, both short-term AND long-term.

 True story about the Gossip Girl thing, by the way.

-I am constantly amazed by writers who come to me after already having had an agent, and the stories they tell.
+I am constantly amazed by writers who come to me after already having had an agent, and the stories they tell about how literary agents work.
 Multiple times, I’ve been looking at a new client’s manuscript and I’ve seen that something doesn’t belong…it feels tacked on…a little forced.
 “I don’t get the dead pet dog story,” I tell them (or whatever it happens to be).
-A lot of the time, the response is, “Oh, my old agent said I had to have it in there because it would make the character’s backstory more sad.”
+A lot of the time, the response is, “Oh, that’s old literary agent feedback.
+They said I had to have it in there because it would make the character’s backstory more sad.”